FlaxCommunityProjects/FlaxCollaborate/README.md

 # FlaxCollaborate

-A little plugin that lets multiple people edit the same scene simultaneously
+A little plugin that let multiple peoples edit the same scene simultaneously.